 [FIX] WordPress Admin Panel Inaccessible After WP Upgrade

-This error makes your WordPress Admin Dashboard inaccessible and cannot be fixed neither by clearing browser’s cache and history nor deleting your website’s cache.
+This error makes your WordPress Admin Dashboard inaccessible and cannot be fixed either by clearing the browser’s cache and history nor deleting your website’s cache.

 No matter if you already have or don’t have backup of your site, I will show you how to fix the issue.